 What is so infuriating about it is the timing of this.

-Because since Donald Trump became president, since he endless ended all the burdensome regulation on the energy industry, since he approved of the Keystone and North Dakota pipelines and has rightly opened up Anwar for drilling, uh, we have now become the number one energy producer in the entire world, surpassing even Saudi Arabia and Russia.
+Because since Donald Trump became president, since he ended all the burdensome regulation on the energy industry, since he approved of the Keystone and North Dakota pipelines and has rightly opened up Anwar for drilling, we have now become the number one energy producer in the entire world, surpassing even Saudi Arabia and Russia.

-Well, that's great because it creates millions of high paying career jobs for Americans.
+Well, that's great because it creates millions of high-paying career jobs for Americans.

-Also, it's great for a national security.
+Also, it's great for our national security.

 We're not dependent on countries that hate our guts for the lifeblood of our economy.

-Then they make all sorts of of promises.
+Then they make all sorts of promises.

-Ocasio Cortez and Ed Murkey.
+Ocasio-Cortez and Ed Murkey.

-Uh they're going to offer medical leave, vacations, and retirement security.
+They're going to offer medical leave, vacations, and retirement security.

-Now the government's gonna pay for that.
+Now the government's going to pay for that.

-Uh clean air and water and access to nature.
+Clean air and water and access to nature.

 I think when we walk outside, we're accessing nature.

-Uh, what are we gonna do?
+What are we going to do?

-Knock down buildings in New York and put up more parks.
+Knock down buildings in New York and put up more parks?

 I don't know what that means.